-Meiosis is how sex cells reproduce, dividing their chromosomes by half to create four haploid cells which are distinct from the original cells that birthed them.
+Meiosis is how sex cells reproduce, dividing their chromosomes by half to create four haploid cells that are distinct from the original cells that birthed them.
 Meiosis has two different phases: meiosis one (meiosis I) and meiosis two (meiosis II).
 These phases are further divided into sub-phases, and metaphase one is a sub-phase of meiosis one.

 During metaphase one, the tetrads of the cell congregate on the metaphase plate located halfway between the opposing ends of the cell.
 After this, the spindle fibers attach themselves to the chromosomes by grabbing onto the centromeres of each chromosome.
 The kinetochores of the respective sister chromatids are repositioned and moved to face the same pole of the cell.
 Due to this, both of the kinetochores become linked to the spindle fibers from their respective opposing pole.
 This is one of the primary differences between mitosis and meiosis.
 The two chromosomes in each of the chromosome pairs are separated from each other during anaphase one, the phase following metaphase one.